benthecoder/blog/app/about/about.md

 My goal is to get into [YC](https://www.ycombinator.com/) and have fun building something cool.

-I built this blog with Next.js and Tailwind CSS [[source code](https://github.com/benthecoder/blog)]
+I built this [blog](https://github.com/benthecoder/blog) with Next.js and Tailwind CSS

 My plan is to [write](/posts) about something everyday.